-When Youtubers’ started making money off playing games and live streaming it, the entire industry changed.
-It became pretty clear that there were tastemakers and influencers in gaming, just like there were in pretty much every other industry.
+When YouTubers started making money off playing games and live streaming it, the entire industry changed.
+It became pretty clear that there were taste makers in gaming, just like there were in pretty much every other industry.

-To specifically measure how an influencer performs, set up a schedule of when each one is going to post something about your game, and then track the changes in your game downloads or Google search volume after that action is taken.
+To specifically measure how an influencer performs, set up a schedule of when each one is going to post something about your game and then track the changes in your game downloads or Google search volume after that action is taken.
 That way, you can link what the actual reach and effect of each poster is.
 That lets you re-target your marketing resources towards the most effective ones for follow-on spending.

-It’s an occupational hazard of our industry that we only think of digital distribution and strategies.
+It’s an occupational hazard of gaming industry that we only think of digital distribution and strategies.
 It's also a missed opportunity.
-Traditional media, in the form of paper, magazines' and local reviewers are all hungry for content.
+Traditional media, in the form of paper, magazines and local reviewers are all hungry for content.
 And nothing appeals quite like the story of a local indie or small game developer or team cranking out a great game to compete on a global stage.
-“Halfbrick Studios” have been the subject of plenty of positive articles from their local media outlets over the years and are a great example of this.
+Halfbrick Studios have been the subject of plenty of positive articles from their local media outlets over the years and are a great example of this.

-Tracking media spend and effectiveness isn’t easy if you’ve never done it before, but it can be done.
-Or, you can get professionals on your side to make sure that every dollar you spend is being used effectively, not just ending up in the pockets of some advertiser without any results.
+Tracking media spend and effectiveness isn’t easy if you’ve never done it before, but it can be managed.
+Or, you can get professionals on your side to make sure that every dollar you spend is being used effectively, and not just ending up in the pockets of some advertiser without any results.

 That sort of activity is made for social media video and uploads and buys you a lot of reach around a specific event.